Ancient Roman sarcophagi: Basic Conventions of Dionysian Sarcophagi

 Other types of Dionysian imagery include those sarcophagi, many of them lenos-shaped, which show images of grapes and the wine making process.
 Often cupids gathering grapes and crushing them to obtain their juices are present.
 One example of a lion-headed lenos sarcophagi now in the Getty Villa in Malibu, shows cupids picking grapes from the vine, as well as others who crush grapes with their feet within a lenos.
-Another popular format of Roman Sarcophagi are the so-called strigillated sarcophagi, whose front panels are dominated by rows of S-shaped curves, often used to evoke water or another liquid.
+Another popular format of Roman Sarcophagi are the so-called Strigilated sarcophagus, whose front panels are dominated by rows of S-shaped curves, often used to evoke water or another liquid.
 It can be associated with wine.
 See, for example, the lion-headed lenos sarcophagus currently in use as a water basin in Rome's Palazzo Mattei, a use which must have been inspired by the liquid associations of the S-shaped strigillated decoration.